John Y. Campbell is the Morton L. and Carole S. Olshan Professor of Economics at Harvard University, where he has taught since 1994.

 Campbell has published over 100 articles on various aspects of finance and macroeconomics, including fixed-income securities, equity valuation, portfolio choice, and household finance.
 His books include Financial Decisions and Markets: A Course in Asset Pricing (Princeton University Press 2018), The Squam Lake Report: Fixing the Financial System (with the Squam Lake Group of financial economists, PUP 2010), Strategic Asset Allocation: Portfolio Choice for Long-Term Investors (with Luis Viceira, Oxford University Press 2002), and The Econometrics of Financial Markets (with Andrew Lo and Craig MacKinlay, PUP 1997).

-Campbell served as President of the American Finance Association in 2005 and as President of the International Atlantic Economic Society in 2009.
-He is a Research Associate and former Director of the Program in Asset Pricing at the National Bureau of Economic Research, a Fellow of the Econometric Society and the American Academy of Arts and Sciences, a Corresponding Fellow of the British Academy and Honorary Fellow of Corpus Christi College, Oxford, and holds honorary doctorates from the University of Maastricht and the University of Paris Dauphine.
-He is also a founding partner of Arrowstreet Capital, LP, a Boston-based quantitative asset management firm.
-At Harvard, Campbell helped to oversee the investment of the endowment as a board member of the Harvard Management Company from 2004-2011 and served as Chair of the Department of Economics from 2009-2012.
+Campbell delivered the Ely Lecture to the American Economic Association in 2016 and served as President of the American Finance Association in 2005.
+He is a Research Associate and former Director of the Program in Asset Pricing at the National Bureau of Economic Research, a Fellow of the Econometric Society and the American Academy of Arts and Sciences, a Corresponding Fellow of the British Academy and Honorary Fellow of Corpus Christi College, Oxford, and holds honorary doctorates from BI Norwegian Business School, the University of Maastricht, the University of Paris Dauphine, and Copenhagen Business School.
+Campbell is also a founding partner of Arrowstreet Capital, LP, a Boston-based quantitative asset management firm.